Selling art online is the new norm.

 Promote Your Art Blog

-After you have hit publish for your blog post you will want to share it to everyone that you know.
+After you have hit publish for your blog post, you will want to share it with everyone.

 This is important in the beginning stage.

 I jump-started my blog by spending the same amount of time writing my posts as I did share and promoting them.

 I knew that it would take a long time to generate organic traffic (search traffic), so I had to let people know what I have been up to.

 How I promoted my blog posts:

 - Sending out the blog posts to my email list (I still do this today).

 - Publishing the posts on social media sites (I still do this today).